mjlassila/rdmo-ansible/README.md

 * Create PostgreSQL user and database
 * Clone rdmo-app
 * Install RDMO and dependencies in a virtual environment
-* Create a basic `config.settings.local.py` config file
+* Create a basic `config/settings/local.py` config file
 * Initialize RDMO

-Once the playbook finishes, RDMO should be available at the provided URL.
+Once the playbook has finished, RDMO should be available at the provided URL.

 Setup
 -----

-Create a `hosts.yml` file with the hostname of your RDMO machine and the following variables:
+Create a `hosts.yml` file with the hostname of your RDMO machine and other variables, e.g.:

 ```yml
 all: